datascape/construction/projects/README.md

 7. Run pipes in PVC to AC units outside fence.<br><br>
 <a href="img/hvac-pipes/pipe-under-house.jpg"><img src="img/hvac-pipes/pipe-under-house.jpg" style="width:100%; max-width:700px; margin-right:10px"></a><a href="img/hvac-pipes/sidewalk-cut.jpg"><img src="img/hvac-pipes/sidewalk-cut.jpg" style="width:100%; max-width:700px; margin-right:10px"></a><a href="img/hvac-pipes/pipe-outside-fence.jpg"><img src="img/hvac-pipes/pipe-outside-fence.jpg" style="width:100%; max-width:500px"></a><br><br>

+8. Add 3/4" pipe valves to disconnected unit.
+Johnstone Supply Atlanta is transfering for us from their other store.

-8. Move AC serving upstairs.
-All R22 freon has already been removed.
-Use $50/lb R425a or similar to refill.
+9. Move AC serving upstairs.
+All R22 freon has already been removed.<br>
 Unit has a leak in valve that prevented soldering.
-Earl says we can solder it now that all freon is removed.
+Earl says we can solder it now that all freon is removed.<br><br>
+Earl was told by the supply store that we could use $50/lb R425a or similar to refill.<br>
+Johnstone Supply Atlanta told Loren they use 407c, 427a, MO99 based on the pressure.
+Said to flush whole system for oil.

-9. Move AC serving downstairs.
-Pump down freon.
+10. Move AC serving downstairs.
 This one is currently working.
 Confirm other AC is functional before disconnecting this one.
+Pump down freon.
+Add 3/4" pipe valve when reconnecting.

 <br>